 Voluntary Transfers to Lower Paid Position.
-If an employee requests a voluntary transfer to a position in a lower graded position, their wage will correspond to the step providing the smallest decrease in pay.
-To guard against compression problems that may be created with the wages of other employees, Department Directors should take into consideration the wages of other employees already in the department, and also the candidate's current anniversary date.
-The employee's transfer date should become his/her new anniversary date for the purpose of determining the timing of future pay adjustments.
+If an employee requests a voluntary transfer to a position in a lower graded classified position, their wage will correspond to the step providing the smallestprovide a decrease in pay as deemed appropriate.
+To guard against compression problems that may be created with the wages of other employees, Department Directors should take into consideration the wages of other employees already in the department, and also the candidate's current anniversary date and alignment of future potential pay increases.
+The employee's transfer date should become his/her new anniversary date for the purpose of determining the timing and/or appropriation of future pay adjustments.
 A performance review should be completed to close out the period in the former position.